Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Minimal Downtime

-Most people return to normal activities immediately.
+Many people return to normal activities shortly after treatment, depending on skin response.
 You might have slight redness for a day or two, but serious recovery time is not needed.

 Long-Lasting Effects

-Once dark spots are removed, they usually stay gone if you protect your skin from sun exposure.
+Once treated pigment fades, results may be long-lasting with ongoing sun protection, although new pigmentation can develop over time, if you protect your skin from sun exposure.
 Results can last for years.

 Safe for Most Skin Types

-Modern lasers can treat various skin tones safely when used by trained practitioners.
+Modern lasers have been used across a range of skin tones when settings are selected appropriately by a trained practitioner. when used by trained practitioners.
 However, very dark skin needs special care.

 Works Where Creams Fail